nus-cs1010/2324-s1/docs/unix-essentials.md

 ## File Permission Management

 File permissions determine _who_ can do _what_ to a file.
-Typically, you do not need to fiddle with the file permission, but when you need to, it is usually for an important reason and it is critical to do it right.
+Typically, you do not need to fiddle with the file permission, but when you need to, it is usually for an important reason, and it is critical to do it right.

 ### The _What_ of File Permissions
 Let's look at _what_ you can do to a file first.
 Unix file permissions allow control of three actions: `r` (read), `w` (write) and `x` (execute).
 These permission settings allow the following different actions to be done for regular files and directories.